 Conduct full WG meetings

-Keep Executive Committee members informed as early as possible about 802.15 matters requiring approval at the closing 802 EC meeting
+Keep IEEE 802 LMSC members informed as early as possible about 802.15 matters requiring approval at the closing IEEE 802 LMSC meeting

-Attend the closing 802 EC meeting, representing and leading 802.15 items of business
+Attend the closing IEEE 802 LMSC meeting, representing and leading 802.15 items of business

 Maintain a roll call voters list

-Decides what is non-technical and what is technical unless explicitly stated this by operations manual or the IEEE Project 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P)
+Decides what is non-technical and what is technical unless explicitly stated this by operations manual or the IEEE 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P)

 After session tasks:

-Prepare a WG status report to the 802 EC Recording Secretary within one week after the conclusion of the closing 802 EC meeting.
+Prepare a WG status report to the IEEE 802 LMSC Recording Secretary within one week after the conclusion of the closing IEEE 802 LMSC meeting.
 This status report shall include a description of the progress made during the week, as well as plans for further work and future meetings.

 Prepare agenda and venue for next meeting; publish on web site, and email notice to the 802.15 WG Email list